Vineeto’s Correspondence on the Actual Freedom List

 By asking ‘how am I experiencing this moment of being alive?’
 I have learnt to face my fears and dig into them until I find their very core.
 In the beginning of my inquiries, my fears where concerned with my social identity.
 ‘Who’ am I in other people’s eyes, can I survive without their approval, without the support of my peers, without the company and security of the social spiritual club that I called my friends?
 Well, I discovered that I could.
 Facing my fears, questioning dearly held beliefs and investigating the facts of each situation has improved my confidence and surety, which in turn facilitated my next encounter with fear.
 As I said – the serendipitous spiral of actual freedom was set in motion.

 PS As the self-appointed librarian I cannot resist to tell you about the library page of ‘Fear’ with all the selected writings and correspondence from Richard, Peter and I, as well as the page about ‘Affective Feelings , Emotions and Calentures’, which might give you some useful hints and familiar descriptions.
-Since I often make some mistake when I give the direct link, you can also find those pages through the ‘Map’, directly accessible from the AF homepage.
+Since I often make some mistake when I give the direct link, you can also find those pages through the ‘Map’, directly accessible from The Actual Freedom Trust homepage.

 25.12.1999